CleoCTech/E-Library/readme.md

 Generate a new application key

     php artisan key:generate
-Generate a new JWT authentication secret key

 Run the database migrations (Set the database connection in .env before migrating)

     php artisan migrate
-Or yopu can import the db once you create the database name and ignore the migration command
+Or you can import the db once you create the database name and ignore the migration command

+Create a symlink to the public folder

+    php artisan storage:link

 Start the local development server